 - The antediluvian world before The Great Flood is arguably the Ur-Example.

-- Sodom and Gomorrah is an obvious one.
+- Sodom and Gomorrah are the prime examples.
 The destruction of these cities is the subject of the 1852 painting by John Martin that's the image for this page.

 - Even Jerusalem itself.
 God's chosen people on Earth started off well but became so corrupt and decadent that God let the Babylonians and other civilizations conquer them to snap them back into what they needed to be doing.

 - Speaking of which, Babylon is another biblical example.

 - Also, in the Book of Revelation, the world gets a lot more rotten before it's destroyed during the end time.

 - In the Mahabharata, the city of Dwaraka (a.k.a., Dvārakā) sinks into the ocean after becoming corrupt.